mrehkopf/vcs/README.md

 ## Command-line arguments
 Optionally, you can pass one or more of following command-line arguments to VCS:
 ```
--m <path + filename> ....
-Load capture parameters from the given file on start-
+-v <path + filename> ....
+Load video presets from the given file on start-up.
-                          up.
-Capture parameter files typically have the .vcsm
+                          Video preset files typically have the .vcs-video
-                          or .vcs-video suffix.
+                          suffix.

 -f <path + filename> ....
 Load a custom filter graph from the given file on
-                          start- up.
+                          start-up.
 Filter graph files typically have the .vcs-
                           filter-graph suffix.

 -a <path + filename> ....
 Load alias resolutions from the given file on start-